Jean-Baptiste Boisot: Early life

 Jean-Baptiste Boisot was the third son of Claude Boisot II, a merchant banker who was governor of the imperial city of Besançon from 1652 to 1658.
 At the end of the sixteenth century, the Boisot family was ennobled, then attained high-ranking church positions with the help of François-Michel le Tellier, Marquis de Louvois.

 Boisot was thirteen years old when he left his hometown to study civil and canon law in Dole.

 Travels

 Boisot was sent on a mission to Milan, Northern Italy, to the Marquis of Mortar, then governor of Milan, to negotiate with him sending reinforcements.
 Meanwhile, the peace of Aix-la-Chapelle was signed, and the king restored the Franche-Comté.
 It is for this reason that Boisot exiled himself and left Savoy in 1673 and Italy in 1674.
 He remained in Spain, preferring to stay in Madrid, studying at the Escorial Library until 1678.
 During these travels he collected a great number of paintings, medals, bronzes, and of other fine art.

 The Abbey of Saint-Vincent

 Louis XIV made him abbot of the Benedictine Abbey of Saint-Vincent Besançon on his return.

 Death

 Boisot died on 4 December 1694, at the age of fifty-six, at his abbey.
 He bequeathed to his hometown of Besançon its most valuable asset, its library.
-The magistrates of Besançon made him magnificent funeral orations, which they attended en masse.
-On 9 December, the city of Besançon decided to celebrate an office for the repose of his soul to the Cordeliers.
-Several exchanges were carried out between the mayor and the Benedictines to establish an inventory of his collection on 5 January 1695.